hughsie/uefi-sbom-best-practices/index.rst

 ================

 The embedded SBoM **MAY** be signed, and **MAY** also be included in the firmware checksum.
+If the firmware component is signed then the SBoM **SHOULD** be included in to the signature.
 The signing step is optional because a malicious silicon provider can typically do much worse things (e.g. adding or replacing a DXE binary) than modify the SBoM metadata.

 Using the LVFS